-Dropbox is the world’s most popular cloud storage software, with over 500 million users.
+Dropbox is the world’s most popular cloud storage software, with over 500 million users across 180 countries.
 But it offers only 2GB of free storage, caps the number of devices you can sync to three, and doesn’t provide essential features like full-text search, shared link controls, or viewer history.

 1. Google Drive